hnprashanth/blog/src/pages/Lambda-and-Cron-How-to-trigger-Lambda-functions-using-CloudWatch/index.md

 ---
-title: How to trigger Lambda functions periodically or at a spesific time using CloudWatch
+title: How to trigger Lambda functions periodically or at a specific time using CloudWatch
 date: '2019-03-13'
 spoiler: One of the common questions I get asked while talking about serverless is "can we do Cron"?.
 The answer was always a "Yes" but often I see the other person not convinced!
 ---